Helpful tips

 A suspension bridge carries vertical loads through curved cables in tension.
 These loads are transferred both to the towers, which carry them by vertical compression to the ground, and to the anchorages, which must resist the inward and sometimes vertical pull of the cables.

-READ ALSO: What are the 3 main types of radiation emitted by the Sun?
+READ ALSO: What did the English think of the Romans?

 What is the difference between a suspension bridge and cable-stayed bridge?